sommda/gamemaster-mcp/MCP_TOOLS_AND_RESOURCES.md

 ### Transcript Management

+The transcript system uses a **hierarchical tree structure** to organize gameplay interactions.
+See [TranscriptTree](DATA_MODELS.md#transcripttree) in the data models documentation for details.

 #### `record_interaction`
 Records a player-game interaction in the transcript.
+Interactions are automatically added to the current context (adventure, combat, or transcript root).

 **Parameters:**
 - `player_entry` (str, required): Text input by the player